2lian/pyzeros2/README.md

     # Iterates every time a request arrives
     async for responder in server.listen_reliable():
         print("Reset triggered!")
-        # responder object hold the request and response to fill out
+        # responder object hold the request, and the response to fill out
         responder.response.success = True
         responder.response.message = "done"
-        # Sends to reply
+        # Sends the reply
         responder.send()

 if __name__ == "__main__":